jazahn/mobility-workshop/README.md

 It also has the added benefit of modularizing your code.

-So go get [RequireJS](http://requirejs.org/download) (or `git checkout step02` and start from there)
+So go get [RequireJS](http://requirejs.org/docs/download.html) (or `git checkout step02` and start from there)

 RequireJS is based on the idea that it's the only script you need to load.
 So load it.
 ```html
 <script src="/js/lib/require.js"></script>
 ```

 Now we need the config to control where it gets our jquery libs from.
-We're going to add this in a script tag, as straight up in-line JavaScript.
+We're going to add this in a script tag (in the `<head>`, as straight up in-line JavaScript.
 Why?
 Because the whole point is to avoid trips to the server.
 ```html
 <script>
   requirejs.config({